Mycology-Microbiology-Center/nex2tbl/README.md

 # nex2tbl
 nex2tbl is a tool aimed to help with submission of protein-coding DNA sequences to GenBank.
 Such sequences are commonly submitted through BankIt portal, where a [Feature Table File](https://www.ncbi.nlm.nih.gov/WebSub/html/help/feature-table.html) (.tbl file) is prompted if a user uploads multiple records.
 Preparation of .tbl file can be a laborious task, especially if the sequences include multiple introns or start from different codon positions. nex2tbl allows to create a minimum essential .tbl with 2 [feature keys](https://www.insdc.org/submitting-standards/feature-table/#7.2) (`gene` and `CDS`) and 3 [qualifiers](http://www.insdc.org/documents/feature_table.html#7.3.1) (`product`, `codon_start`, and `transl_table`) that are altogether enough for GenBank to correctly translate DNA into amino acids.

+Current way of usage: download [nex2tbl.R](/nex2tbl.R), place it in the directory with your input files, specify file names in the beginning of the script, and execute commands sequentially. .tbl file will appear in the same directory.

 Input for the tool is alignment of the submitted sequences of one gene in nexus format ([example](/test/exons-introns_CODON_START-1_TEF1_simple.nex)).
 Intron positions should be specified as column spans in a single charset called `intron`, like this:
 ```
 BEGIN SETS;